 John was very proud of his nieces and nephews and spoke of them often.
 Also surviving are many cousins of the Mansfield and DeCanio families and many wonderful friends.

 John's most precious survivor is his dog Miya, a Shiba Inu.
 Miya was the center of John's universe.
 The two were inseparable.
 Everyone who knew John, knew Miya.

-John will be interred, at a later date, at the Mount Carmel Cemetery in West Long Branch, NJ, with his parents Donald and Maureen.
+A graveside service will be held in Mount Carmel Cemetery, West Long Branch, NJ, on Friday, September 10, 2021 at 11AM along side his parents Donald and Maureen.